fog-computing-tu-berlin/prototype/documentation/README.md

 |:--:|
 | *Plant setup* |

 Afterward you are supposed to connect the sensors to the master brick and the master brick to a (cheap) edge device.
-For example a raspberry pi with speakers or a Mac Book Pro (not a common edge device).<br>
+For example a Raspberry Pi with speakers or a Mac Book Pro (not a common edge device).<br>

 | <img src="media/myplant10.jpg" alt="overview" width="90%"> |
 |:--:|